Skip to main content

 Humanitarian assistance

-• $9 million through the Red Cross and Red Crescent Movement to provide food, water and medical care to victims of the conflict.
+• $24 million through the International Red Cross and Red Crescent Movement to provide food, water and medical care in Gaza and the region.

 Advice for people wanting to donate

-The Australian Government is actively monitoring the humanitarian situation and consulting with humanitarian agencies and the Australian Council for International Development (ACFID) as they assess funding requirements and implement response plans.
+The Australian Government is actively monitoring the humanitarian situation in Palestine and consulting with humanitarian agencies and the Australian Council for International Development (ACFID) as they assess funding requirements and implement response plans.

-The Australian Government is providing funding through UN agencies, the International Red Cross and Red Crescent Movement, which have strong procedures in place to manage risks and comply with counter-terrorism financing and Australian sanctions laws.
+The Australian Government is providing funding through established humanitarian partners, including UN agencies, and the International Red Cross and Red Crescent Movement, which have strong procedures in place to manage risks and comply with counter-terrorism financing and Australian sanctions laws.

 Donated goods may not meet the needs of the affected population and can be inappropriate for the climate and culture.
 Managing these donations can also cause challenges for relief authorities in Australia and in-country.
-For more information on how to donate responsibly please visit: Donate Responsibly.
+For more information on how to donate responsibly, please read: Donate Responsibly [PDF].

 Additional information on risks of donating:

-Australia has listed Hamas as a terrorist organisation, and it is also a designated entity subject to counter-terrorism financing sanctions under the Australian sanctions law.
-It is a criminal offence to fund listed terrorist organisations, either directly or indirectly.
-It is also a criminal offence for a person to provide or collect funds, where that person knows or is reckless to the fact that the funds will be used to facilitate or engage in a terrorist act.
+Australia has listed Hamas and Hizballah as terrorist organisations.
+Both are also designated entities subject to counter-terrorism financing sanctions under the Australian sanctions law.
+It is a criminal offence to fund terrorist organisations, either directly or indirectly.
+It is also a criminal offence for a person to provide or collect funds where that person knows or is reckless to the fact that the funds will be used to facilitate or engage in a terrorist act.

-Australians who remit money to a family member or friend in the Occupied Palestinian Territories may be committing an offence under the Criminal Code or sanctions law if:
+Australians who remit money to a family member or friend in Palestine or Lebanon may be committing an offence under the Criminal Code or sanctions law if:

-• the money is provided with the intention it be made available to Hamas (or another listed terrorist organisation or designated person or entity), or
+• the money is provided with the intention it be made available to Hamas or Hizballah (or another terrorist organisation or designated person or entity), or

-• they are aware there is substantial risk the money will be provided to Hamas (or another listed terrorist organisation or designated person or entity).
+• they are aware there is substantial risk the money will be provided to Hamas or Hizballah (or another terrorist organisation or designated person or entity).

 There is a risk that donated funds may be misused for the purpose of terrorism financing.

-To mitigate against this risk, it is important that due diligence is conducted and proper processes are in place to ensure funds are protected from misuse, are being used towards their charitable purpose, and the persons or entities they deal with are not designated under Australian sanctions law or the criminal code.
+To mitigate against this risk, it is important that due diligence is conducted and proper processes are in place to ensure funds are protected from misuse, are being used towards their charitable purpose and the persons or entities they deal with are not designated under Australian sanctions law or the Criminal Code.
+Liability under these respective schemes is dependent on particular factual circumstances including the knowledge and intention of the person.

 The Australian Government's funding agreements with partners contain strict requirements designed to assist Australia in meeting its counter-terrorism financing, anti-money laundering, anti-fraud and anti-corruption obligations.